datawrestler/after-hours/README.rst

 ********************************
-Read me for after_hours module
+Read me for afterhours module
 ********************************

-Python module after_hours can retrieve pre-market prices and after-hours trading prices from Nasdaq for a given stock symbol
+Python module afterhours can retrieve pre-market prices and after-hours trading prices from Nasdaq for a given stock symbol

 -Created by Jason Lewris